Welcome to The Art Of Design

 • Apartment Renovation

-The goal of the project was to create a home for a couple with a teenage daughter that allows the family to host guests while at the same time offering privacy.
+The goal of the Apartment Renovation project was to create a home for a couple with a teenage daughter that allows the family to host guests while at the same time offering privacy.
 They envisioned a home with a sense of sober yet cozy elegance.
 The 230 square meter apartment is a merger of two smaller units in a building from the early 20th century located in central Stockholm.

 By moving the kitchen to a more central position, access was established between the kitchen, living room and dining room.
 Guests can enter the living and dining rooms through a centrally located inner hallway, while the kitchen and dining room are connected separately, making it ideal for catering.
 The private areas are located outside the core at opposite ends of the apartment.